 Risks associated with ensuring continuing efficiency and quality in decision making and maintaining the confidence of stakeholders remain strongly identified on the Risk Register.
-In 2021 we proactively and largely successfully managed risks around the increase in the number of complaints coming to us.
-We also continued to focus on working with other organisations with a role in the higher education regulatory landscape, including in responding to the ongoing impact of coronavirus.
-Income has remained reliable despite the wider impact of the pandemic.
+In 2022 we proactively and largely successfully managed risks around the continuing increase in the number of complaints coming to us.
+We also continued to focus on working with other organisations with a role in the higher education regulatory landscape.
+Income has remained reliable despite the financial challenges in the higher education sector.